danbev/learning-v8/README.md

         [[clang::fallthrough]];
       ...
 ```

-We can see that switch statement will assign the passed in `current` with a new
+We can see that switch statement will assign the passed-in `current` with a new
 instance of `ReadDataCase`.
 ```c++
   current = ReadDataCase<TSlot, kNewObject, SnapshotSpace::kNew>(isolate,
       current, current_object_address, data, write_barrier_needed);
 ```
-Notice that kNewObject is the type of SerializerDeserliaser::Bytecode that is
+Notice that kNewObject is the type of SerializerDeserliazer::Bytecode that is
 to be read (I think), this enum can be found in `src/snapshot/serializer-common.h`.
-`TSlot` I think stands for the Type of Slot, which in our case is a FullMaybyObjectSlot.
+`TSlot` I think stands for the "Type of Slot", which in our case is a FullMaybyObjectSlot.
 ```c++
   HeapObject heap_object;
   if (bytecode == kNewObject) {